Julflips/map-printer-addon/README.md

 # Map Printer Addon

 Map Printer Addon is an addon for the meteor client allowing you to build 2D carpet mapart from NBT files.
-It works fully autonomous as long as the necessary materials are provided.
-Its main focus is reliability and compatibility with strict anti cheat servers.
+It works 100% autonomously as long as the necessary materials are provided.
+Its main focus is reliability and compatibility with strict anti-cheat servers.
 ## Setup
 To get the program running we first need to build an area where we will build one 1x1 map at a time.
 An area could look like this:
 ![Setup](Screenshots/MapArea.png)